Transition Metal Properties |

 No Ba2+ |

-- Paramagnetism is a weak attraction into a magnetic field.
+Paramagnetism is a weak attraction into a magnetic field.

-- Substances with unpaired electrons can be paramagnetic.
+Substances with unpaired electrons can be paramagnetic.

-- Paramagnetism is caused by both the orbital and spin motions of electrons (any rotating or revolving charged object generates a magnetic field).
+Paramagnetism is caused by both the orbital and spin motions of electrons (any rotating or revolving charged object generates a magnetic field).

-- The magnetic fields of paired electrons cancel out, so only unpaired electrons contribute to paramagnetism.
+The magnetic fields of paired electrons cancel out, so only unpaired electrons contribute to paramagnetism.

-- Ferromagnetism is a strong attraction into a magnetic field.
+Ferromagnetism is a strong attraction into a magnetic field.

-- Ferromagnetism occurs when atoms with unpaired electron spins are just the right distance apart to permit the individual spins to align with each other within a relatively large region.
+Ferromagnetism occurs when atoms with unpaired electron spins are just the right distance apart to permit the individual spins to align with each other within a relatively large region.

 The individual spins within this region act cooperatively resulting in a large magnetic effect.

-- Only solids can show ferromagnetism.
+Only solids can display the property of ferromagnetism.

-- Ferromagnetic compounds such as CrO2 and Fe3O4 also exist.
+Ferromagnetic compounds such as CrO2 and Fe3O4 also exist.